 \subsection{Evaluation of MLLMs}

 Recent years have witnessed growing academic and industrial interest in MLLMs.
 Unlike specialized models, MLLMs demonstrate versatile competence across diverse tasks \citep{arxiv2024benchmarkMLLM}, fueling expectations for their trajectory toward Artificial General Intelligence \citep{agi2020condition}.
 To evaluate MLLMs, various benchmarks have been established, covering perception \citep{arxiv2023seedbench, nips2023llava}, reasoning \citep{arxiv2024mmrel, cvpr2019raven}, ethics \citep{arxiv2024trust, cvpr2024hallucination}, and specialized domains \citep{nips2024medical, aaai2024autodrive}.
 Yet emotional intelligence remains conspicuously underexplored, particularly in the visual modality.
-In existing efforts, MM-BigBench \citep{arxiv2023mmbigbench} simply aggregates mainstream image-text benchmarks; FABA-Bench \citep{eccv2024faba} focuses primarily on facial expressions and actions; and EmoBench-M \citep{hu2025emobench} has not escaped from coarse-grained emotion taxonomy.
+In existing efforts, MM-BigBench \citep{arxiv2023mmbigbench} simply aggregates mainstream image-text benchmarks; FABA-Bench \citep{eccv2024faba} focuses primarily on facial expressions and actions; EmoBench-M \citep{hu2025emobench} and EEmo-Bench \citep{eemobench}, while largely extending task coverage, still insufficiently handle the ambiguity inherent in open-ended questions.
 To fill this gap, we propose the ESJ task and the MVEI benchmark, aiming to customize and advance visual emotion evaluation of MLLMs.